 - Credits: 20

 - Level: Level 5 (SCQF level 11)

 - Taught Wholly by Distance Learning: Yes

-The Introduction to Epidemiology course takes students through the major techniques used to measure the health of populations as well as considering how poor study design can cause misleading results.
+This course takes students through the major techniques used to measure the health of populations and the prerequisite of causal inference.
 The course aims to make students competent at interpreting and critically appraising epidemiological literature and provides a basis for more advanced study of the topic.

-This course is made up of lectures and seminars throughout semester 2.
+This course comprises of lectures and an interactive session in semester 2.